amadeus4dev-examples/amadeus-ruby/README.md

 Your credentials can be found on the [Amadeus dashboard](https://dashboard.developer.amadeus.com/client_ids).
 [Sign up](https://developer.amadeus.com/register) for an account today.

+By default the environment for the SDK is the `:test` environment.
+To switch to a production (paid-for) environment please switch the hostname as follows:

+    amadeus = Amadeus::Client.new(hostname: :production)

 __Next__: [Learn more about our initializing the Ruby SDK](https://developer.amadeus.com/docs/ruby/get_started_initialize) in our documentation.

 ## Documentation